plotly/plotly.github.io/_posts/excel/README.md

 1. The template system hates quotes within quotes.
 Make sure to use single quotes within double quote.
 "This "quote" will not work".
 But "This 'quote' will work."

 2. The template system uses Jekyll, the same markdown that works on GitHub readmes (like this one!): https://help.github.com/articles/github-flavored-markdown/

 3. REMINDER THAT URLs SHOULD ALWAYS MATCH THE URLs FOR THE PYTHON DOCS FOR NEW TUTORIALS: https://plot.ly/python/.
 For example:
   - Because the URL for Python line charts is: https://plot.ly/python/line-charts/
   - The URL for Excel line charts would then be: http://help.plot.ly/excel/line-charts

 4. Chart section anchors should also MATCH THE PYTHON DOCS.
   - For example https://plot.ly/python/#3d
   - Would then make the 3d section on the Excel homepage help.plot.ly/excel/#3d

 5. All datasets for download should be on Plotly's dataset repo: https://github.com/plotly/datasets

-6. All "Open Data in Plotly" links should link to the dataset AS A PUBLIC GRID WITHIN PLOTLY'S WORKSPACE.
+6. All "Open Data in Plotly" links should link to the dataset AS A PUBLIC GRID WITHIN CHART STUDIO'S WORKSPACE.
 IE, https://plot.ly/15022/~jackp/

 7. Make sure that the "Know how to program?
 See how to create this in Python or R." links are updated.